-3.2 Ignition Testing Results
+3.2.
+Ignition Testing Results

-The ignition test results for the SPK and Jet A are shown in Figures 11 and 12.
+The ignition test results for the SPK and Jet A are shown in Figures 12 and 13.
 Configuration 1 of the ASTM test (see Section 2.1) was used for the SPK data, which were all acquired during the present study.
 The difference between the ignition maps obtained with Configurations 1 and 2 is discussed in Section 3.6.
 No flame was visible in Mode III ignition when testing the SPK fuel.
 However, a noticeable flow from the vessel and a small puff of smoke was observed at the time of ignition.
 Jet A results from the present study and those of Martin and Shepherd (2021) are plotted together.
 Consistency is observed between the two sets of measurements.

-Fig. 10: Test sensitivity and repeatability, temperature signals during the injection - SPK
+Figure 10: Test sensitivity and repeatability, zoom on the injection - SPK